rstoiberer/march-machine-learning-mania-2026/README.md

 - `11-elo-model.ipynb` — testing a margin-of-victory-weighted Elo rating feature; new best model
 - `12-elo-conference-model.ipynb` — testing whether extending Elo with conference tournament games improves on notebook 11
+- `13-conference-strength-model.ipynb` — testing a conference-strength feature; new best model

 Not every notebook was successful — the detailed stats, power rankings, and tree-based models all underperformed the simple baseline.
 Those results are kept rather than removed, since they